MentorCoach is proud to announce the following exciting master class:

 Or 3 Payments of $249

-(plus optional $75 for CEs)
+(plus optional $75 for CA BBS CEs)

 (plus optional $20 for ICF CCEs)

-Class size limited.
+Class size limited to 17 students.
 First come, first served.

 Hear Alan Graham, Dean of the ADHD Coach Training Program, and Ben Dean talk about this class: How it’s structured; How ADHD coaching skills are taught.
 How Alan, now nationally known as an ADHD coach and trainer, first got interested in ADHD and how his own career development will inform this class.
 Plus more (24 mins).